Truman State University is Missouri’s premier liberal arts and sciences university and the only highly selective public institution in the state.

 Truman offers more than 40 areas of study in the fine arts, classical and modern languages, English and linguistics, accounting and business administration, health sciences, mathematics and computer science, life and physical sciences, and humanities.
 Professional paths include (but are not limited to) dentistry, engineering, law, medicine, optometry, pharmacy, physical therapy, occupational therapy, and veterinary medicine.

 Students at Truman are active both inside and outside the classroom.
-Around 350 Truman students participate in life-changing study abroad experiences each year, placing Truman among the top schools in the nation, according to the Open Doors survey.
+Around 350 Truman students participate in life-changing study abroad experiences each year.
 Truman offers a wide variety of experiential internships.
 The Truman in Washington program provides work experience opportunities in the nation’s capital, and the Missouri legislative internship program pairs students with state lawmakers.
 More than 40% of graduates go on to graduate/professional school, while the majority of others are employed within six months of graduation.
 In recent years students have completed internships with United States senators, the United States Supreme Court, the governor of Missouri, business and industry managers, advertising agencies, physical therapists, and artists.
 The University is also proud of the annual Student Research Conference, a showcase for more than 1,200 student projects.

 With a high-achieving student population, it’s not surprising that Truman has the highest overall graduation rate among Missouri’s public colleges and universities.
 Truman boasts a 70% medical school placement rate over the last 10 years and a 94% law school placement rate over the last five years, and has become a top producer of Peace Corps volunteers and Fulbright Scholars.
-A 2010 graduate was also honored as the University’s first Rhodes Scholar.
+Half of Truman students graduate without any student debt, and the other half graduate with debt below the state and national averages.

 Location: Kirksville, Missouri